 All Plimoth Patuxet employees have signed a waiver, at the time of hire, giving specific Plimoth Patuxet designees the right to sign for ALL Museum employees with regard to personal on-camera/photo releases.
 This designee will sign one release for all Museum employees used in a specific production.
 In addition, Plimoth Patuxet uses its own location release.
 Production companies are responsible for releasing Museum guests.

 Appropriate fees will apply for productions filmed at Plimoth Patuxet and or Mayflower II, as well as staff consultations with regard to content and scripting.
 All fees including special services and/or additional arrangements will be quoted based on filming proposals and requests.
 All payments must be made to Plimoth Patuxet.
 Location fees and a deposit are required prior to filming.
 The balance will be billed to the production company in an invoice after the completion of filming.

-On location at Plimoth Plantation and Mayflower II, all production crews must be accompanied at all times by designated Plimoth Plantation staff personnel.
+On location at Plimoth Patuxet and Mayflower II, all production crews must be accompanied at all times by designated Plimoth Patuxet staff personnel.